farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 Then, the cycle starts over.

+> #### Designer Notes: HACKING DREAMS
+>
+> A dream is the group’s short-term goal.
+It aligns everyone on the path to take.
+Plus, they have the group’s leader who’s there to make sure the goal is never forgotten.
+>
+> Fulfilling the group’s dream is not just important for the story, but it is also important mechanically.
+>
+> It is the only way players will see their characters grow stronger, since fulfilling a DREAM rewards a new ABILITY to every member of the group.

 ## Harm

 When a PC gets hurt or stressed as a result of one of their actions, they take `HARM`.
 Each character has an `HARM TRACK` with 5 boxes to represent how injured they are.